How To Cultivate An Optimistic Outlook

 - Commit to worrying only about the things you can control.
 Jo Boyne of the website A Rose Tinted World, says that as a born worrier, this is the one piece of advice which limits her anxiety.

 - Look for the good in every situation.
 I mean; this one is right up my street!
 It’s really the reason this site exists.
 Making a conscious effort to draw the positives out of a situation which on the face of it is negative, is a life skill worth mastering.

 - See your failures as mere hurdles.
 This one came from Vicki at Blossom Education and I absolutely love it!
 Failures don’t stop you completely; they just make you pause, reconsider and perhaps change direction.
 Being self-critical is natural but choosing to look at failures in a different light gives you the freedom to move forward.

 - Avoid knee-jerk reactions.
 Accept that good and bad things will happen to you.
 How we choose to react to them will have a big impact on how optimistic you feel.

 - Practice gratitude.
 Writer Melanie Varey recommends starting each day with a quick visualisation of something you are grateful for.
 It can be a person, a place, a skill you have, whatever makes you heart happy.
 Acknowledge it and say thank you.

 - Schedule 15 minutes of ‘joy time’ every day.
 Whether it’s a hot bath with candles lit, devouring a chapter of a book or having breakfast in peace out in the garden.
-Pressing that reset button each day will top up your happiness levels.
+Fitting in some self care each day will top up your happiness levels.

 - Plan things to look forward to.
 This is a tricky one currently but even planning things that you know may not definitely happen, will still give you a ‘forward focus’, says Maxine Black of Almost the Weekend.